MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/FY25_VTD_Demos/DEMO_demo_setup.md

 1. Accept the **Device monitoring is being turned on** dialog by selecting **OK**.

 You have now enabled device onboarding and can start to onboard devices to be protected with Endpoint DLP policies.
-The process of enabling the feature might take up to 30 minutes, but you can move on with the next task as it's not dependent on this.
+The process of enabling the feature might take up to 30 minutes.

 ## Task 3 – Onboard a device to endpoint DLP